Senate passes sweeping tax, climate package after marathon vote; Harris breaks tie

 “I thank all my colleagues who have dedicated their blood, sweat and tears towards shaping this outstanding legislation.
 This is one of the most comprehensive and impactful bills Congress has seen in decades,” Schumer said on the floor.

-“Sounds like a bill that’s going to address the number one problem facing our nation, which is inflation, and then you actually look at the bill’s contents and will discover that the bill will do nothing to reduce inflation,” said Senate Republican Whip John Thune (S.D.).
+“Sounds like a bill that’s going to address the number one problem facing our nation, which is inflation, and then you actually look at the bill’s contents and will discover that the bill will do nothing to reduce inflation,” said Thune.

-The Congressional Budget Office projects the legislation will reduce the deficit by $90 billion over ten years.
+The Congressional Budget Office (CBO) projects the legislation will reduce the deficit by $90 billion over 10 years.

 A Democratic aide, however, said CBO recognizes the legislation will likely increase tax revenues by more than $200 billion by beefing up Internal Revenue Service programs and enforcement of tax compliance.